Tony Gustavsson: Australia women

 On 29 September 2020, he joined Australia women's national team, the Matildas, as the head coach.
 His first major tournament as manager of the Matildas was the 2020 Summer Olympics, which saw Australia finish fourth, which was the joint best ever finish at the Olympics by an Australian football team, male or female.

 After a slow start where many were unhappy with the performance of the side, Gustavsson had them peaking for the 2023 FIFA Women's World Cup.

 At the World Cup, the Matildas started slow, narrowly defeating Ireland 1–0 and losing to Nigeria 3–2.
 The team turned it around, defeating Olympic champions Canada to top their group, followed by victories over Denmark and France to reach the semifinals of the World Cup for the first time.
 However, the Matildas were defeated by England 3–1 at the semifinal, and then 2–0 by Sweden, to finish in 4th place; this was an Australian football team's highest finish at a FIFA World Cup, male or female.
 He was not be offered another contract however, after the Matildas' poor performances at the 2024 Summer Olympics and being eliminated at the group stage.

 Sweden women

 On 6 February 2025, it was announced that Gustavsson had signed a four-year contract to become the next head coach of the Sweden women's national team.
-Gustavsson will join the team after the conclusion of the UEFA Women's Euro 2025.
+Gustavsson joined the team after the conclusion of UEFA Women's Euro 2025.
 On 8 June 2025, Johanna Almgren was announced as his assistant coach.